 SOUTH ASIAN STUDENTS

-Indian students are the second largest international student group in the U.S. What if students from many of its diverse communities became multiplying Christians who could reach out to their family and friends in culturally appropriate ways?
+Indian students are the second largest international student group in the U.S. What if students from many of its diverse communities became disciples who could reach out to their family and friends in culturally appropriate ways?
 This edition of Reaching Across Cultures: Discipleship gives you an overview of the cultural considerations needed for effective discipleship among this diverse and colorful culture.

 Indians and other South Asians* represent the second largest group among international students on American campuses today.
 They are talented, optimistic and globally-minded.
 They speak English well.
 They are increasingly open to cross-cultural relationships.
 Plus, they are a fun and richly rewarding group of students with whom to engage–a group we would most likely be unable to reach in their homeland.